Sun Grown or Shade Grown with Rick Rodriguez (Video)

 We harvest that tobacco different.
 If you’re talking about shade grown tobacco, that is going to be harvest priming.
 Remember, we prime each row of tobacco separate.
 But when we’re dealing with Broadleaf, we’re going to stalk cut that tobacco, meaning that we’re going to take that fully grown tobacco plant and cut that stalk and hang that tobacco plant, fully intact, upside down.
 And that’s going to release some sugars, and there’s going to settle what’s in the base, we’re going to hang it upside down, that sugar is going to flow through that tobacco and reach the tip of the tobacco plant.

 So if you’re looking at shade grown, our product, our tobacco is going to be beautiful.
 The veining is very, very thin.
 But sun grown, because it has to fight the power of the sun, the veining is very thick.
 So if you see Maduros or a dark wrapper sometimes, it’s very toothy, very veiny, because that tobacco needs to protect itself from the sunshine.
 But shade grown is always going to be a tight, beautiful wrapper, very thin veins and all that.
-So the taste is going to be, to me, a little bit more mild to medium-body.
+So the taste is going to be, to me, a little bit more mellow to medium-body.
 And we can produce more of the medium to full-body cigars from Broadleaf.